 Merrimack College

-Merrimack College, a private institution near Boston, offers multiple online MEd tracks that lead to initial teacher licensure in Massachusetts.
-These programs are known for flexibility; students can complete courses entirely online or opt for hybrid classes that involve face-to-face instruction.
+Merrimack College, a private institution near Boston, offers several online and hybrid MEd tracks that lead to initial teacher licensure in Massachusetts.

-Merrimack’s online master’s degrees cover high-demand areas like early childhood, elementary, middle, and high school education, and more.
-All are approved by the Massachusetts Department of Elementary and Secondary Education (DESE) for licensure and include extensive field experiences arranged near the student’s community.
+Programs cover high-demand areas such as early childhood, elementary, middle, and high school education.
+All licensure programs are approved by the Massachusetts Department of Elementary and Secondary Education (DESE) and include supervised field experiences near the student’s community.

 Highlighted Program: MEd in Middle School & High School Education